 Desire couldn’t even believe his eyes.
 She was still coming.
 “I need?” he whispered, gently, so very gently, because he was starting to suspect he had someone special on his hands, someone he had been looking for for a long time.
 He was terrified of killing her so he mustered every ounce of self-control he had and sipped at her, looking for the sweet spot where she was incapacitated but not dead.
 He reached out with his hunger and tentatively probed her, felt her life force draining away into him, and then much to his surprise felt her filling up again the way a toilet fills up after you flush it, only far more appetizing.

 Much to Desire’s amazement he realized he could take nearly everything out of her and then it just came back again.
 It was like magic and so he drained her and waited and drained her and waited and drained her and waited and he didn’t even know how long it went on.
 He lost all track of time.
-It was marvelous, it was bliss, it was paradise, it was like his every dream had come true.
+It was marvelous, it was bliss, it was paradise, it was heaven, it was like his every dream had come true.
 He could eat as much as he wanted to, he didn’t have to stop, he didn’t ever want to stop.

 And then the most remarkable thing happened.